Center of mass: Linear and angular momentum

 where m is the total mass of all the particles, p is the linear momentum, and L is the angular momentum.

 The law of conservation of momentum predicts that for any system not subjected to external forces the momentum of the system will remain constant, which means the center of mass will move with constant velocity.
 This applies for all systems with classical internal forces, including magnetic fields, electric fields, chemical reactions, and so on.
-More formally, this is true for any internal forces that cancel in accordance with Newton's Third Law.
+More formally, this is true for any internal forces that cancel in accordance with Newton's third law.

-Locating the center of mass
+Determination

-The experimental determination of a body's centre of mass makes use of gravity forces on the body and is based on the fact that the centre of mass is the same as the centre of gravity in the parallel gravity field near the earth's surface.
+The experimental determination of a body's center of mass makes use of gravity forces on the body and is based on the fact that the center of mass is the same as the center of gravity in the parallel gravity field near the earth's surface.

 The center of mass of a body with an axis of symmetry and constant density must lie on this axis.
 Thus, the center of mass of a circular cylinder of constant density has its center of mass on the axis of the cylinder.
 In the same way, the center of mass of a spherically symmetric body of constant density is at the center of the sphere.
 In general, for any symmetry of a body, its center of mass will be a fixed point of that symmetry.

 In two dimensions

-An experimental method for locating the center of mass is to suspend the object from two locations and to drop plumb lines from the suspension points.
+An experimental method for locating the center of mass is to suspend the object from two different points, in series, and each time to drop a plumb line from the suspension point.
 The intersection of the two lines is the center of mass.

 The shape of an object might already be mathematically determined, but it may be too complex to use a known formula.
 In this case, one can subdivide the complex shape into simpler, more elementary shapes, whose centers of mass are easy to find.
 If the total mass and center of mass can be determined for each area, then the center of mass of the whole is the weighted average of the centers.
 This method can even work for objects with holes, which can be accounted for as negative masses.

 A direct development of the planimeter known as an integraph, or integerometer, can be used to establish the position of the centroid or center of mass of an irregular two-dimensional shape.
 This method can be applied to a shape with an irregular, smooth or complex boundary where other methods are too difficult.
 It was regularly used by ship builders to compare with the required displacement and center of buoyancy of a ship, and ensure it would not capsize.